 As millennials approach age 30, more focus on what it takes to be a leader and how to grow their careers in that direction.
 Older generations label millennials as entitled, tech-absorbed and lazy job hoppers.

-Research, however, frames millennials in a more positive way, as eco-conscious, community-minded, innovative, empathetic and driven.
+Research, however, frames millennials more positively, as eco-conscious, community-minded, innovative, empathetic, and driven.